 Table of contents - Skip to a specific paragraph

-Permanent makeup is similar to a tattoo, but the modern version uses much more sophisticated tools and machines as well as pigments.
-The results are semi-permanent, which means they last from 2 to 10 years, depending on the procedure.
+Permanent makeup is similar to a tattoo, but the modern version uses much more sophisticated tools, machines and pigments formulated especially for facial tattooing.

 Permanent makeup artists use machines or manual tools specially designed for the treatment they practice.
 For example, microblading is done with a manual blade that consists of tiny needles that deposit pigment under the skin.
 Other treatments use pens or state-of-the-art machines for tattooing.

 Clients claim that getting a permanent makeup treatment is not painful, but can be a little bit uncomfortable, depending on the tattooed area.
 PMU artists usually use numbing solutions to reduce the pain.
 The client is informed of what steps to take to prepare for the treatment and given the post-care tips, which are very important in order for the tattoo to heal properly.

 Since permanent makeup is a cosmetic tattoo, small incisions are made on the skin.
 Therefore, a new tattoo is an open wound and it is prone to infections if not treated properly.
 In order to avoid complications, it is vital to follow aftercare tips, and some of the most important rules say that wearing makeup during the healing stage is absolutely forbidden.